atharv1703/atharv1703/README.md

 ### Hi there 👋

 <h2>I'm Atharv.</h2>
 <h4>I am an Frontend developer and an active UX/UI Designer.
-I have always been fascinated by computers and I stared programming after high school.
+I have always been fascinated by computers and I started programming after high school.
 I love learing about the core fundamentals of computers and how they work.<br>I love to code and am keen to do research on upcoming new technologies.</h4>

 <img align="right" alt="GIF" src="https://github.com/atharv1703/TechGig/blob/master/ff6c7f526d28fa4b87cc3aaaef076156.gif" width="350" height="240" />